Flavors From The Dominican Republic in Minnesota

 Today, February 27, the Independence Day of the Dominican Republic is celebrated and of course, the celebrations will be the order of the day anywhere in the world where the cheerful Dominican brothers live.

-Precisely a date as important as this is the perfect opportunity to get to know a little about the delicious Dominican cuisine and the traditional dishes that delight the palate of the natives of this beautiful country.
+Precisely a date as important as this is the perfect opportunity to get to know a little about the traditional Dominican food that delight the palate of the natives of this beautiful country.